Daniel J. Frey

 Their dreams.

-The reason why they were born cut short because of the careless nature of humanity.
+The reason why they were born was cut short because of the careless nature of humanity.

-This carelessness of the value of just one human life.
+This is the carelessness of not valuing one human life.

 Humanity has never been able to learn on its own.